waqaradil/AdonisRepo/README.md

 ```bash
 adonis module module_name model_name --rollback
 ```
-Note: The deleted module will be available in App/RecycleBin/
+The deleted module will be available in App/RecycleBin/

 NOTE: Carefully read the cli instructions after command execution.

+That's all.
+Test your module crud api with postman.
+Don't forget to seed the database before testing in postman.

 ### Let me know the issues and let's expand this to the next level.